Recap: The Simpsons S 4 E 5 Treehouse Of Horror III

-- Some of the graves in the pet sematary are names of early 1990s animated TV series that were cancelled after only a few episodes: Fish Police, Capitol Critters and Family Dog.
+- Some of the graves in the pet cemetary are names of early 1990s animated TV series that were made as competitors to The Simpsons and cancelled after only a few episodes: Fish Police, Capitol Critters and Family Dognote .

 - The zombie apocalypse was mostly a shout-out to Night of the Living Dead.